 Innovation management software is the key to managing innovation from end to end.
 You want to record, track, and manage everything from strategic planning to problem and solution definition to ideation, prototyping, testing, and deployment.
 The right innovation management software will empower you to do this while maintaining the records and data you need to measure the results of innovation and identify lessons learned.

 Innovation management software is also ideal for setting up custom notifications for keeping the team informed, and for promoting collaboration.
-Ideally, it should be mobile-friendly too, because innovators aren’t likely to be behind their desk all the time.
+Ideally, it should be mobile-friendly too, because innovators aren’t likely to be behind their desks all the time.